Creating a Victim Impact Statement for a High-Conflict Divorce

-(This is an excerpt from Chapter 7 of the book, The Life-Saving Divorce: Hope For People Leaving Destructive Relationships.)
+(Part of this is an excerpt from Chapter 7 of the book, The Life-Saving Divorce: Hope For People Leaving Destructive Relationships.)

-In very troubled divorces where one parent lies frequently and refuses to play fair or follow the divorce agreement, it is important to document everything, starting right away.
+In very troubled marriages and high-conflict divorces where one parent lies frequently and refuses to play fair or follow the divorce agreement, it is important to document everything, starting right away.
 This includes threats, intimidation, stalking, “vitriol” (name-calling), and false accusations.
 This article will help you create a first draft of a declaration (at the least), or a Victim Impact Statement (if it’s a criminal case) for your attorney to review and offer specific guidance.

 What Should You Document?
 When?